 I don’t think Lisa’s struggle for self-appreciation was unusual.
 Most teenage girls (and most likely boy’s too) dislike their bodies.
 They resent the way puberty makes them look.
 Pimples, baby fat, bad hair, and braces, we’ve all been there.

-But what makes me sad, not just for Lisa, but for myself and for most women I know, is that we never truly let go of that sense of self-loathing.
+What makes me sad, not just for Lisa, but for myself and for most women I know, is that we never truly let go of that sense of self-loathing.
 It’s always there.
 We continue to hate things about our body or even our personality or life circumstance for the rest of our lives.
-We resent the way our bodies look in comparison to the women we see in the media.
+We resent the way our bodies look in comparison to the women we see on Instagram or Pinterest.
 We resent the signs of aging as the wrinkles set in, the gray hairs take over and the waist continues to thicken.
 We always seem to be resenting ourselves for things that are natural and inevitable.

 When I write blog posts, I typically like to have a good takeaway for my readers.
 First I write the struggle, then I write the solution.
 It’s a good formula.
 But today, I have no formula.
 I don’t have 5 easy steps to loving yourself more and finally letting go of the burden of self-resentment.
 I wish I did.
 And even though Google has 34,000,000 ideas for loving yourself more, it doesn’t seem to make a dent in the lack of self-appreciation I see within me and all around me.